aquila57/etaus-Random-Number-Generator/README.md

 * etausabt - Write a summary of the copyright and license to stderr.

+* etausprm - Calculate 3 prime numbers at random for regression testing.
+These prime numbers may be used as the 3 parameters for etausstrt.

 # Platforms.

 This repository may be compiled under Linux.
 Examples are